Thursday, 30 May 2013

 At this point, check the strainer fits over the solder area on the banjo bolt.
 If it's OK, find a suitable mandrel (I used a cold chisel) that will fit inside and press the seam tightly together with something hard & smooth (like the shank of a screwdriver)

 Now you need to make the end.
 Cut a disc of gauze, about 3/16" larger than the former you used to wrap the gauze.
-Lay the disc over the end of the former, and press it into something soft - you palm will do.
+Lay the disc over the end of the former, and press it into something soft - your palm will do.
 This will raise the edges of the gauze around the former.
-You can finish that off with you fingers.
+You can finish that off with your fingers.
 The aim is to make a little 'dish' of gauze.

-When you've finished, set it upside down in the strainer (raised edges upward)
+When you've finished, set it upside down in the strainer (raised edges upward):

 This is how it looks all together: